integratop/gitlab-org-charts-mirror/doc/installation/tls.md

 {{< alert type="note" >}}

-If you're disabling TLS globally, with something like `--set global.ingres.tls.enabled=false`, the self-signed certificates won't be generated.
+If you're disabling TLS globally, with something like `--set global.ingress.tls.enabled=false`, the self-signed certificates won't be generated.

 {{< /alert >}}